 But when Walpole Joe speaks, his Boston roots are audible.
-Despite nearly 40 years in pro ball, Joseph Michael Morgan is best remembered as manager of the Red Sox, whom he led from July 1988 through 1991.
+Despite nearly 40 years in pro ball, he is best remembered as manager of the Red Sox, whom he led from July 1988 through 1991.
 His teams won the American League East in 1988 and 1990, although the Oakland A’s swept the playoffs both times.
 Yet even before the Red Sox finally wiped away 86 years of disappointment by winning the 2004 World Series, Morgan was a local blue-collar hero.
 He is also a classic salty raconteur with a well of stories; this brief career overview cannot do them justice.

 Morgan was a two-sport star at Walpole High School and Boston College.
 Longtime Red Sox announcer Joe Castiglione called him one of the two best high-school hockey players in Boston area history, and he became an All-American center at BC.2 In 2009 Morgan said, “If I was born in Canada, I would have played in the NHL for a long, long time.
 That’s the way I see it.
 I had the ability; all I needed was more ice time growing up.”3

 Instead, the shortstop went with Boston’s other big-league baseball franchise back then, the Braves.
 In June 1952 Lucius “Jeff” Jones, the team’s chief scout for New England, signed both Morgan and catcher Mike Roarke.
 Roarke, a fellow Boston College Eagle, later played and coached in the majors too.
 He also worked for Joe as pitching coach at Pawtucket, the Red Sox’ top farm team.4